lindaCai1997/UVA_problem_sets/102_bin_packing/readme.md

 For the purposes of this problem, each bin has infinite capacity and the only constraint is moving the bottles so that each bin contains bottles of a single color.
 The total number of bottles will never exceed 2^31.

+## Things to take care of:
+1) The priority of the "BCG" are decided by character order(e.g. B  has higher priority than C)
+2) Be careful about the limit of bottle input (unsigned short is a bad idea)

 ## My solution:
 Brutal force.
 I used a string array to store the order of "GBC" strings to avoid having to think about it later.
 And then looped through each possibility (of bin orders).